 Committed to ensuring secure and productive international engagement

 Global engagement is a fundamental aspect of all Australian universities.
 Through global engagement, our student and alumni communities are enriched by classmates from all around the world.
-Our multi-lateral access to outstanding talent and infrastructure is enhanced, as is the global exchange of ideas, and in collaboration, our capacity to make cutting-edge research breakthroughs and deliver national (and global) benefits is enhanced.
+Our multi-lateral access to outstanding talent and infrastructure is also enhanced, as is the global exchange of ideas, and in collaboration, our capacity to make cutting-edge research breakthroughs and deliver national (and global) benefits is enhanced.

 Griffith University is committed to ensuring secure and productive international engagement, supported by a range of programs and processes to minimise risks to Australia’s national security.